Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Robert L. Brennan

-Reverend John McDevitt
+John McDevitt

 In 2009, the Oblates of St. Francis de Sales, a religious order for men, was sued in Delaware for sexual abuse.
-The plaintiff was Richard Green, who claimed that he was sexually abused by Reverend John M. McDevitt, an Oblates priest who was teaching religion at Father Judge High School in Philadelphia.
+The plaintiff was Richard Green, who claimed that he was sexually abused by John M. McDevitt, an Oblates priest who was teaching religion at Father Judge High School in Philadelphia.
 The abuse took place between 1990 and 1991 when Green was 14-years-old.
 McDevitt died in 1999.
 McDevitt threatened to fail Green if he did not accede to his sexual advances.
 The abuse happened during tutoring sessions, with Green being subjected to anal penetration, oral sex and other forms of abuse.

 It was reported at that time that the Oblates Order was also being sued by men who had been abused as teenagers by McDevitt at the Salesianum School in Wilmington, Delaware.
 There was also a report from the Diocese of Harrisburg of McDevitt kissing a boy there.
 The Oblates in 2011 announced a $24.8 million financial settlement with victims of sexual abuse by their priests.
 This settlement included Richard Green.